 What is a Package Insert?

-All of you have probably seen a package insert, it’s a multiple page document that’s included with all real medications, whether prescription or over-the-counter (OTC).
-Depending on the type of drug, it can be 30-40 pages long, though most are printed on one huge sheet of very thin paper, so that it can be folded tightly and placed in each box that over-packages the drugs container (vial, bottle, etc).
+All of you have probably seen a package insert–it’s a multiple page document that is included with all real medications (as opposed to unregulated alternative medicine), whether prescription or over-the-counter (OTC).
+Depending on the type of drug, the PI can be 30-40 pages long, although most are printed on one huge sheet of very thin paper, so that it can be folded tightly and placed in each box that over-packages the drugs container (vial, bottle, etc).

-Before we discuss what is actually contained in a PI, it’s important to understand how it is written and reviewed (and hopefully cleared) by the FDA.
-During the Phase 1, 2 and 3 clinical trials for a new drug, information is collected about the drug, everything from the pharmacology to shelf life to results of the trials.
+Before we discuss what is actually contained in a PI, it’s important to understand how it is written by the pharmaceutical company’s medical staff, and subsequently reviewed (and hopefully cleared) by the FDA.
+During the Phase 1, 2 and 3 clinical trials for a new drug, scientific information is collected about the drug–everything from the pharmacology to shelf life to results of the trials.
 The Medical or Regulatory Departments (both or individually) of the pharmaceutical company then writes the PI, using the boilerplate language established by the FDA (or other regulatory agencies such as those from Japan or Europe).
 Note that there is a lot of consistency between all drug regulatory agencies for what is in the PI, so that it is similar across the world.
 You are not going to find better information in a European PI, though you’ll get to see the Latvian translation of the PI if that thrills you.
-In addition, in today’s world, part of the purpose of a PI is to protect the pharmaceutical company from legal issues.
-If the PI says “do not prescribe this drug to alcoholics”, and a physician prescribes it, then the company has some protection from litigation.
+In today’s world, part of the purpose of a PI is to protect the pharmaceutical company from legal issues.
+If the PI says “do not prescribe this drug to someone who abuses alcohol”, and a physician prescribes it to that type of patient, then the company has some protection from litigation.

 PI’s are not static documents.
 Pharmaceutical companies may add more information, warnings, indications (or contraindications, meaning uses that may harm the patient if used in particular situations), and other information that can be supported by evidence from scientific investigations.
 Of course, the pharmaceutical company must resubmit its labeling (including the PI) to the FDA for approval of the changes.
 The FDA spends a lot of time reviewing pharmaceutical labeling, because it has the most direct impact on patients’ health–although not a critical issue with vaccines, contraindications and drug interactions are very important to pharmacists and physicians.